The following list defines key words as they are used in these Rules.

 5. AVAILABLE REMEDIES

-The Agreement to Arbitrate shall set out the remedies sought by the shipper.
-These remedies may include: repairs, reimbursement for repairs, replacement, refund, reimbursement for expenses and compensation for damages.
-Any other remedy that has been agreed to by the parties also may be included.
+The Agreement to Arbitrate shall set out the remedies sought by the customer.
+These remedies may include: repairs, reimbursement for past repairs or service, and/or replacement or repurchase of the product or service.
+Any other remedy that is in the business's precommitment to arbitrate or has been agreed to by the parties also may be included.
+(See Rule 4.)

 7. COMMUNICATING WITH THE ARBITRATOR